zeldi/katacoda/k3s-playground/step2.md

-## Example No.1
+K3s is like  other Kubernetes clusters, Nothing here is unique to K3s and is germane to standard Kubernetes.

-K3s is like  other Kubernetes clusters, let's run a standard application.
-Nothing here is unique to K3s and is germane to standard Kubernetes.
+As in any type of kubernetes cluster, one way to deploy application is using `IMPERATIVE` command line:.

 **Create a deployment for an application**